Associate Professor of Commerce

 Associate Professor of Commerce?

-• Read, think, collect and analyze data, write, and do a lot of editing that eventually ends up in published research papers
+• Read, think, collect and analyze data, write, and do a lot of editing that eventually ends up in published research papers (Google scholar link)

 • Provide service to the Information Systems discipline, including: